AvivRichman/league-of-legends-dashboard/analysis.md

 &ensp; Metrics Used: Death Distribution<br />

 &ensp; Parameters Description:<br />
-&ensp; &ensp; Solo Death: Deaths where the player dies to only one enemy.<br />
+&ensp; &ensp; -Solo Death: Deaths where the player dies to only one enemy.<br />
-&ensp; &ensp; adc & supp: Deaths where the player dies only to the enemy adc and supp.<br />
+&ensp; &ensp; -adc & supp: Deaths where the player dies only to the enemy adc and supp.<br />
-&ensp; &ensp; myL & Jun: Deaths where the player dies only to the enemy at the same role and their<br />
+&ensp; &ensp; -myL & Jun: Deaths where the player dies only to the enemy at the same role and their<br />
 &ensp; &ensp; &ensp; jungler (most of the time its means the death was by Gank).<br />
-&ensp; &ensp; Team fight: Deaths occurring during team fights <br />
+&ensp; &ensp; -Team fight: Deaths occurring during team fights <br />
-&ensp; &ensp; (More then 3 participants in the player kill).<br />
+&ensp; &ensp; &ensp; (More then 3 participants in the player kill).<br />
 ![Type of death pie chart](https://github.com/AvivRichman/league-of-legends-dashboard/assets/172200945/7261d4cd-6747-4c3b-aa8c-b460cad674bf)

 **Death map by KDA**<br />